Dee Why

 Dee Why /diːˈwaɪ/ is a coastal suburb of northern Sydney, in the state of New South Wales, Australia, 18 kilometres north-east of the Sydney central business district.
-It is the administrative centre of the local government area of Northern Beaches Council and, along with Brookvale, is considered to be the main centre of the Northern Beaches region.
+It is the administrative centre of the local government area of Northern Beaches Council.

 History

 Name

 The reasons for Dee Why's name remain unclear.
 The earliest reference to it is a pencil note in surveyor James Meehan's field book, "Wednesday, 27th Sept, 1815 Dy Beach - Marked a Honey Suckle Tree near the Beach".
 What it meant to him is not clear, but various claims have been put forward, including: